 Casino Stop

 Heading through Kansas we need to find something fun to do.
-Found an IndiDSC03940an reservation casino, Prairie Band, (formerly owned by Harrah’s) with an RV park attached.
+Found an Indian reservation casino, Prairie Band, (formerly owned by Harrah’s) with an RV park attached.
 Park lacks landscaping, but the casino is great.
 Security guards drive us back and forth at a moment’s notice.
 I’m up a bit on the slots…break for dinner…big mistake to go back!
 Rick blows through a bunch at the roulette and craps tables…decides to try the slots, and he has more fun.
 Of course, we end the night down, but a great evening!

 Monday, July 30, 2007